jrc13245/simpleAuras/README.md

 Enabled/Disabled:
 - A master toggle at the top of the editor to quickly turn an aura on or off.
 Disabled auras are highlighted in red in the main list.

+My Casts only:
+- Only tracks your own casts of edited aura.

 Aura/Spellname Name:
 - Name of the aura to track (has to be exactly the same name)